 A person may not be able to put any weight on their ankle for around 6 weeks.
 After this time, they may be able to wear a removable brace as the ankle continues to heal.

-If a person has had surgery, they will be unable to put weight on the ankle for a period of time.
-The amount of time will depend on several factors, including the stabilization and severity of the joint involvement.
+If a person has had surgery, they will be unable to put weight on the ankle for some time.

 - immediate and severe pain

-- tender to the touch
+- tenderness to the touch